kimmuyeon/kimmuyeon/README.md

 ## 🧠 Interests

-- **Computer Vision**: Object Detection, Image Segmentation and Keypoint detection
+- **Computer Vision**:
+  My focus lies in developing techniques that advance **Object Detection**, **Image Segmentation**, and particularly **Keypoint Detection**.
+I am deeply interested in extracting meaningful features and identifying critical points in images to solve real-world problems, such as motion analysis, pose estimation, and medical image analysis.

-- **Healthcare Projects**: Developing AI models related to medical, healthcare problems
+- **Healthcare Projects**:
+  Passionate about applying AI to **medical diagnostics** and **healthcare automation**, I aim to develop AI models that tackle critical healthcare problems, such as disease detection, medical image analysis (e.g., X-rays, MRIs), and predictive analytics for patient care.

-- **Deep Learning**: Building robust and explainable models using PyTorch
+- **Deep Learning**:
+  I enjoy building **robust and explainable models** using frameworks like **PyTorch**.
+My focus is on improving model performance while ensuring interpretability through methods such as **Grad-CAM**, **SHAP**, and attention mechanisms to bridge the gap between AI solutions and real-world usability in healthcare.

 ---